Have you ever been questioned if you were “fit for driving”?

 On both stretches notice if the inner ankle collapses or the knee bends inward.
-Try to keep the knee forward and he ankle in neutral.
+Try to keep the knee forward and his ankle in neutral.

 Hand Mobility Test:

 Get down on all fours (oh, there is more to this test than just your hands).
 Spread your fingers out wide with the middle finger pointing forward and the thumbs pointing at each other (feel free to help your thumbs).
-Is is tender or difficult to flex the wrist in a 90 degree angle?
+Is tender or difficult to flex the wrist at a 90-degree angle?

-Is there space under the palms or are your fingers curled up (flexion) off floor?
-These are warning signs that gripping tension which is a common occurrence and needs to be counter acted.
-This is a road that will lead to immobility in the joints of the wrists, fingers and thumbs.
+Is there space under the palms or are your fingers curled up (flexion) off the floor?
+These are warning signs that gripping tension which is a common occurrence and needs to be counteracted.
+This is a road that will lead to immobility in the joints of the wrists, fingers, and thumbs.